A diaphragm pump is composed of two basic parts: the transmission and the pumping unit. The diaphragm pump

-All the mechanical components are contained in a crankcase in an oil bath with a specific lubricant (normally a 10W40, with the exception of some pump models).
+All the mechanical components are contained in a crankcase in an oil bath with a specific lubricant (normally a 10W40, except for some pump models).

 The piston is screwed to the central part of the diaphragm (E), which causes its oscillation and the periodic movement of suction and discharge.

 The shaft can receive power from various types of motors and in various ways.
-It is also used as a transmission element for actuating extra-gears.
+It is also used as a transmission element for actuating extra gear.
 The Comet range, therefore, offers two different configurations: single shaft, with a single p.t.o. (usually on the delivery side) and through shaft, with double p.t.o.
-The second stub is used to transmit power to extra-gears.
+The second stub is used to transmit power to extra gears.